 My adaptation of surrealism involves delving into the phenomenon of the fifth dimension

-I am a multi-styled artist, one of my favourite styles is surrealism which allows me to create another world in my imagination, sometimes interpreting extraterrestrials, allowing me to distort reality and enhance the dramatic effect of the style and subject matter.
+I am a multi-styled artist, and one of my favourite styles is surrealism.
+It allows me to create another world in my imagination, sometimes interpreting extraterrestrials.
+Giving me the ability to distort reality and enhance the dramatic effect of the style and subject matter.

-The inner surrealist in me enjoys interpreting what I see in a distorted exaggerated form, giving the subject, (for example) a bullfight in black and white creates the depth that in colour would not create the same perspective, mixing line and design demonstrating the power of the bull and the corrida.
+The inner surrealist in me enjoys interpreting what I see in a distorted exaggerated form.
+Giving the subject, (for example) a bullfight in black and white creates depth that in colour would not create the same perspective.
+Mixing lines and design demonstrating the power of the bull and the corrida.

-I believe that almost anything can be interpreted in a surrealistic manner, all it takes is a vivid imagination and the slight of hand, using colour to interpret the composition and balance with any form that could be surrealistically interpreted.
-Paul Ygartua
+I believe that almost anything can be interpreted in a surrealistic manner.
+All it takes is a vivid imagination and sleight of hand.
+Using colour to interpret the composition and balance with any form that could be surrealistically interpreted. – Paul Ygartua

 L A C O R R I D A

 The Bull is the national animal and the unofficial symbol of Spain–it is a symbol of level-headedness, stamina, provision, fertility, stability, virility, strength, determination and confidence.

 The spectacle of the bullfight is not a mere sport.
 The event is not only culturally significant but also a fine art in which the bullfighter elicits emotion through the act of the fight.

 If you have grown up part of your life in the Basque Country, your Father Basque, then you will experience the interest in the customs and the traditions and the importance of the bull.Paul’s fascination with the bull started at a very early age as his Father came from a fishing village